russeree/cerkle-tree/README.md

 # Cerkle Tree
-A fast and efficient C++ implemenation of a sparse merkle tree library
+A fast and efficient C++ implemenation of a sparse merkle tree library using OpenSSL